wanfangchou/Hiking-Trail-Project/README.md

 11. As a Hiker I want to __find all trails__ so that I can see which trails are available (estimate of completion time: __1 day__)

+## Instructions to Edit the Files in Your Own Machine
+1. Clone the folders () and the files () on GitHub.

+2. Create Virtual Environment

+3. Install the software you need

+4. Run the server on your machine

 ## Stakeholders
 * Project Coordinator